Well, it’s another New Year and you’re probably saying some of the same things you said last year!

-That means we all eat too much and will continue on this “feasting” for the next month and a half!
+It’s Thanksgiving time and that means we all eat too much and will continue on this “feasting” for the next month and a half!

-We’ll gain several pounds and a lot of people will make a “New Years” resolution to lose those pounds and start working out or work out harder.
+We’ll gain several pounds this Thanksgiving and a lot of people will make a “New Years” resolution to lose those pounds and start working out or work out harder.
 The health clubs love this time of year!
 More and more people sign up/join then after a couple of months they quit going…it happens every year!

 Guess what else us golfers do?